Sample Ansible setup

 This layout gives you more flexibility for larger environments, as well as a total separation of inventory variables between different environments.
 However, this approach is harder to maintain, because there are more files.
 For more information on organizing group and host variables, see Organizing host and group variables.

-These sample group and host variables files record the variable values that apply to each machine or group of machines.
-For instance, the data center in Atlanta has its own NTP servers, so when setting up ntp.conf, we should use them:
+These sample group and host files with variables contain the values that apply to each machine or a group of machines.
+For instance, the data center in Atlanta has its own NTP servers.
+As a result, when setting up the

 --- # file: group_vars/atlanta ntp: ntp-atlanta.example.com backup: backup-atlanta.example.com

-Similarly, the webservers have some configuration that does not apply to the database servers:
+Similarly, hosts in the webservers group have some configuration that does not apply to the database servers: